php-fig/fig-standards/proposed/simplecache.md

     public function setMultiple($items, $ttl = null);

     /**
-     * Remove multiple cache items in a single operation *
+     * Delete multiple cache items in a single operation *
-     * @param array|Traversable $keys The array of string-based Keys to be removed *
+     * @param array|Traversable $keys The array of string-based Keys to be delete *
-     * @return bool True on success and false on failure */ public function removeMultiple($keys);
+     * @return bool True on success and false on failure */ public function deleteMultiple($keys);

     /**
      * Increment a value atomically in the cache by its step value, which defaults to 1